Cell Phone Ticket | Distracted Driving

 Generally, it's highly recommended to fight a ticket and not just plead guilty and pay it.
 Fighting is the only way to increase your chances of getting rid of the ticket.
 If you don't try, you won't really know if you had a chance to win your case.
 You only have 15 days to decide.

-👉How many points is a cell phone ticket in Ontario?
+👉How many points is a handheld device ticket in Ontario?

 First conviction: 3 demerit points.
 Second conviction and subsequent offences: 6 demerit points.